 In this 1940s Film Noir style music video, the 1972 Grammy award-winning soul song about marital infidelity, tells a cinematic drama about a forbidden romance between two men who meet (as the song says) “every day at the same café.”

-In this version, their provocative rendezvous tells a very real and dangerous story about hidden love and the underground world of LGBTQIA+ cabaret performers who have exotic lifestyles that sometimes secretly intertwine with the violent world of gangsters and crime.
+In this version, their provocative rendezvous tell a very real and dangerous story about hidden love and the underground world of LGBTQ+ cabaret performers.
+AND, sometimes secretly intertwined with the violent world of gangsters and crime.

 Have you ever harbored a secret desire to do or become something but wouldn't allow yourself to do or be it?
 Maybe there were circumstances in your situation that wouldn't permit it but regardless, you were committed to finding a way.
 So, what's the harm in a little lie?
 Right?